anelson/linux_devbox/README.md

 * VMWare Workstation is installed automatically but the Windows VM to use for work email and such is not.
 You'll have to build that manually.
 I know it sucks.
 A few reminders:
   * Install Office 2016
   * Install [ShutUp 10](https://www.oo-software.com/en/shutup10)
+* Create a symlink from `~/Dropbox/Documents/vimwiki` to `~/vimwiki` so the VimWiki data is always synchornized with Dropbox

 # Notes